 Our treatment advisor will be able to match you with a dihydrocodeine detox program that will take your needs into account and provide you with the best care possible.
 In addition, they will be able to help you find programs that will accept your insurance or help you determine if there is a payment assistance program that may help you better afford treatment.

 We want to make sure you are able to put an end to your dihydrocodeine dependence as safely as possible, which means going to a professional dihydrocodeine withdrawal program and detoxing under professional supervision.
-You can learn more about your options when you call us at 800-483-2193.
+You can learn more about your options when you call us at 800-483-2193(Who Answers?).
 Don’t wait; your recovery begins today.